Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Conclusion

-The adoption of computational techniques like AD can make gradient-based optimization more accessible to researchers in the field and can propel the development of integrative and efficient frameworks that generate forms imbued with structural and non-structural design requirements.
-We ultimately hope our work helps to position constrained form-finding methods as viable tools to tackle practical structural design problems on a wider spectrum of structural typologies, beyond the conventional catalog of shells and cable-nets.
+The adoption of computational techniques like AD can make gradient-based optimization more accessible to researchers in the field and it can propel the development of integrative and efficient frameworks that generate forms imbued with structural and other non-structural design requirements.
+We ultimately hope our work helps to position constrained form-finding methods as viable tools to tackle practical structural design problems on a wider spectrum of structural typologies, beyond the conventional catalog of shells and cable nets.